tobiasfamos/KVStore/README.md

 ## Building the project

+The project ships with a toy interactive CLI, which allows to access a KV store on disk, and get and set values.

-To build the project, run:
+To build it, run:
 ```bash
 go build
 ```